 The key factor to the project’s energy efficiency is its building envelope which consists of insulated walls and glazing, as well as a green roof and innovative shading strategies.
 This façade consists of ‘boxes’ protruding outward from lower and upper levels of each storey- that are insulated, cleverly designed to serve as shading devices, light shelves to enhance daylighting while also housing the HVAC ducts.
 The architects experimented with a unique type of sandwich construction for the façade- consisting of XPS, reinforcement and sprayed concrete.

 Let’s now discuss the project’s unique cooling system.
 Along with the standard chilled water system, the building uses a radiant cooling system, improving the chiller efficiency by 50%.
-The building uses a radiant cooling system along with the standard chilled water system, and displacement ventilation, resulting in over 30% operational savings over the standard VRV system
+Displacement ventilation ensures a more efficient supply of clean, fresh air directly to occupants.

 The project also houses a 100 KW rooftop solar plant over the adjoining workshop building.
 Grey water and industrial effluent are treated on-site, and reused in the cooling towers, toilets, and for irrigation.
 The facility also manages organic, inorganic and toxic waste responsibly.

 The clients decided to go for green building certification post-construction.
 Given its thoughtful design, the project could easily comply to LEED v4 BD+C’s stringent requirements and went on to achieve the Platinum certification- a first for an Indian project!
 Thus, the key takeaway from the project is that high performance design need not be complex!

 This webinar was conducted on 17th May, 2019